 Focus areas include the following topics of particular interest:

 - Students must be nominated by a doctoral faculty member and enrolled full-time in a college or university Ph.D. program.
-The faculty member is encouraged to contact an IBM colleague prior to submitting the nomination to assure mutual interest.
+The faculty member is encouraged to contact an IBM colleague before submitting the nomination to assure mutual interest.

 - Students from Europe and Russia may be nominated in their first year of study in their doctoral program.